chrchang/plink-ng/2.0/ReadMe.md

 * The LGPL3-licensed plink2_stats component may be of independent interest.
-It includes a function for computing the 2x2 Fisher's exact test p-value in approximately O(sqrt(n)) time--much faster than the O(n) algorithms employed by practically all other libraries as of this writing--as well as several log-p-value computations (Z-score/chi-square, T-test, F-test) that remain accurate well beyond the limits of most other statistical library functions.
+It includes a function for computing the 2x2 Fisher's exact test p-value in approximately O(sqrt(n)) time--much faster than the O(n) algorithms employed by other libraries as of this writing--as well as several log-p-value computations (Z-score/chi-square, T-test, F-test) that remain accurate well beyond the limits of most other statistical library functions.
 (No, you don't want to take a 10^{-1000000} p-value literally, but it can be useful to distinguish it from 10^{-325}, and both of these numbers can naturally arise when analyzing biobank-scale data.)
 * More documentation is at www.cog-genomics.org/plink/2.0/ .